FREQUENTLY ASKED QUESTIONS

 Is the farm profitable?

 Yes.
-We broke even in our first year and have shown steady growth every season since we opened.
-We plan to continue expanding in the coming years, so we can employ more farmers, and have an increasingly important impact on the ecology of New York City.
-Spring 2016 marked our six year anniversary, and we now have twelve full-time employees as well as over 30 seasonal part-time staff.
+We broke even in our first year, became profitable in year three, and have shown steady growth every season since we opened.
+We plan to continue growing in the coming years, so we can create more green jobs, and have an increasingly important impact on the ecology of New York City.
+We now have twenty full-time employees as well as over 60 seasonal and/or part-time staff.

 What do you do in the winter?